marrus-sh/Kyrie/Specification/Model.md

 A KyrieScript **State** represents the current state of the KyrieScript engine.
-It is an Object with five properties:
+It is an Object with six properties:

 + The **characters**, which must be an unordered sequence of Contexts with identifiers of type _**character**_